 Bonus: refill your water bottle throughout the airport

-Another great wellness-oriented feature of the airport are the water refilling stations.
+Another great wellness-oriented feature of the airport is the water refilling stations.
 Bring your reusable water bottle and make sure to stay hydrated when you fly!

 Locations: International Area – Gates 60 and 63, Domestic Area – Gate 47, Transborder area – In front of the duty-free, Public area – Facing the checkpoint A & Domestic arrivals